 - iPhone 8 & iPhone 8 Plus

 - iPhone XR & iPhone XS & iPhone XS Max

 - iPhone 11 & iPhone 11 Pro & iPhone 11 Pro Max

 iOS 13 has a reputation, and it’s not a good one.
-Between the initial release of iOS 13 at the end of September 2019 and the time of writing, there have been eight updates pushed out to iOS users around the world to address various issues, be it visual glitches, crashing apps and even missing features.
+Between the initial release of iOS 13 at the end of September 2019 and by the end of December 2019, there had been eight updates pushed out to iOS users around the world to address various issues, be it visual glitches, crashing apps and even missing features.
 Why?
 Because iOS 13 is a buggy mess, and Apple knows it.

 In fact, the company is so aware of how badly iOS 13 has been received that it’s planning to completely overhaul the way it internally develops operating system updates – according to a report from Bloomberg, anyway.